-HIST 315 Islam in South Asia Confronting Modernity (4 credits) HIST 316 China in Revolution, 1800-1949 (4 credits) HIST 317 The People's Republic of China (4 credits) HIST 318 The United States and China Since 1800 (4 credits) HIST 319 Modern Japan, 1868-Present (4 credits) Plus three other courses selected from among the following: ART 208 Non-Western Art Survey (includes East Asian Art History and The Art of India) (4 credits) ECON 316 Asian Economies (4 credits) ENGL 385 Literature of the Indian Subcontinent (4 credits) MCLT 315 Chinese Literature in Translation (4 credits) MCLT 319 East Asian Literature in Translation (4 credits) PHIL 272 Asian Philosophy (4 credits) POLS 346 Asian Politics (4 credits) THEO 365/CORE 360 Islam and the Judeo-Christian Tradition (4 credits) Most courses taken at Southwest China Normal University and at Bunkyo Gakuin University also count toward the minor.
+HIST 315 Islam in South Asia Confronting Modernity (4 credits) HIST 316 China in Revolution, 1800-1949 (4 credits) HIST 317 The People's Republic of China (4 credits) HIST 318 The United States and China Since 1800 (4 credits) HIST 319 Modern Japan, 1868-Present (4 credits) Plus three other courses selected from among the following: ART 208 Introduction to Asian Art (4 credits) ART 240 Art of India, Art of China, and Art of Japan (4 credits) ECON 316 Asian Economies (4 credits) ENGL 385 Literature of the Indian Subcontinent (4 credits) MCLT 315 Chinese Literature in Translation (4 credits) MCLT 319 East Asian Literature in Translation (4 credits) PHIL 272 Asian Philosophy (4 credits) PHIL 339 Chinese Philosophy (4 credits) POLS 346 Asian Politics (4 credits) THEO 365/CORE 360 Islam and the Judeo-Christian Tradition (4 credits) Most courses taken at Southwest University in Beibei, China and at Bunkyo Gakuin University in Tokyo, Japan also count toward the minor.
 Students preparing for graduate study or an Asia-related career are advised to fulfill the Core Curriculum language proficiency requirement by completing either the sequence of CHIN 111,112 and 211 (or abroad CHIN 115, 116 and 215) or the sequence of JAPN 111, 112 and 211 (or abroad JAPN 115, 116 and 215).
 In addition, the two credits earned in the May Term course in China (COLG 280), may also apply.
-5.1.5 Astronomy Faculty: Thomas Kirkman The astronomy program fosters a study and appreciation of our solar system and the universe for liberal arts students.
+4.1.5 Astronomy Faculty: Jim Crumley, Thomas Kirkman, Sarah Yost The astronomy program fosters a study and appreciation of our solar system and the universe for liberal arts students.
 Courses emphasize science as a method of investigating the cosmos and a way of understanding human experiences.
 Saint John's Observatory, located within walking distance of the campus, has a heated study/reference room and a deck for observing with several sizes and types of reflecting telescopes.
 A CCD camera is associated with one of the telescopes.
 These facilities provide the resources and conditions necessary for making observations supportive of astronomical research and provide students a first-hand encounter with the splendors in the night sky.
 Major (None) Minor (None) Courses (ASTR) 211 Solar System.
 (4) The sun and its satellites.
 Historical development of basic concepts.
 Present space exploration.
 212 Stellar Universe.
 (4) Properties of stars and their grouping.
 Milky Way Galaxy.
 Universe of galaxies.
 Cosmologies.
 213 Night Sky Astronomical Observatory.
 (1) Constellations.
 Survey of deep sky objects using binoculars and telescope.
 271 Individual Learning Project.
 (1-4) Supervised reading or research at the lower-division level.
 Permission of department chair required.
 Not available to first-year students.
-5.1.6 Biochemistry Program Director: Anna McKenna This interdisciplinary major entails the study of the structure, synthesis, properties and regulation of biomolecules in cells and organisms.
+4.1.6 Biochemistry Program Director: Henry Jakubowski This interdisciplinary major entails the study of the structure, synthesis, properties and regulation of biomolecules.
 Cellular, organ, and organismal processes are examined through the study of the complex molecular networks that comprise and regulate them.
 As such, biochemistry has strong components from the fields of both biology and chemistry.
 This major is especially appropriate for those who intend to pursue careers in any of the medical fields, graduate education in biochemistry, medical research or employment in the biotechnology industry.
-Required Courses: (70 credits) BIOL 121, 221, 311, 318, plus one additional 300 level BIOL course CHEM 123, 234, 235, 236, 333 or 334, 335 BCHM 321 and 322 PHYS 191, 200 (or 105, 106) MATH 119, 120 BIOL 200 or CHEM 320 (1 credit) BIOL 371 or 372 or CHEM 350 or 351 (1 credit) Special Requirements:
+Required Courses: (70 credits) BIOL 121, 221, 311, 318, plus one additional 300 level BIOL course other than BIOL 398 CHEM 123, 234, 235, 236, 333 or 334, 335 BCHM 317 (enroll in BIOL 317 which gets changed to BCHM 317 by registrar), 322 and 310 (1 credit) PHYS 191, 200 (or 105, 106) MATH 119, 120 BCHM 350 (1), 351 (1) or 398 (4) Special Requirements: